California Initiative to Advance Precision Medicine Reducing Cancer Disparities Through Innovative Community-Academic Partnerships

 Community Health Workers

-Community Health Workers (CHWs) are lay members of the community who work either for pay or as volunteers in association with the local health care system in both urban and rural environments.
+Community Health Workers (CHWs) are lay members of the community who work either for pay or as volunteers in association with the local health care system.
 CHWs usually share ethnicity, language, socioeconomic status, and life experiences with the community members they serve.
 Different groups or communities may refer to CHWs by different names, such as community health advisors, lay health advocates, promotoras, outreach educators, community health representatives, peer health promoters, and peer health educators.
 CHWs offer interpretation and translation services, provide culturally appropriate health education and information, help people get the care they need, give informal counseling and guidance on health behaviors, advocate for individual and community health needs, and provide some direct services such as first aid and blood pressure screening.

 Breast cancer is the leading cause of cancer death among Latinas in California.
 Understanding hereditary cancer risk can help improve screening and detection by identifying women who should start screening at an earlier age and receive screening more often and with more accurate methods.
 This project aims to better understand which genetic variants cause Latinas to develop breast cancer, and to increase community awareness of hereditary cancer and genetic testing.